Make face masks, face wipes, draught excluders and more with spare fabric

 If you've arthritis, no sewing tools, or just really don't fancy your chances at mask-making I found the following reusable masks/face coverings from less than £1.50 each:

-- Heart-patterned face mask – £1.49 at Home Bargains (available online)
+- Beige reusable face covering – £1.29 at Home Bargains (available online)

-- Fabric face covering – £1.99 at Home Bargains in black, grey, lilac, or pink (available online)
+- Fabric face covering – £1.29 at Home Bargains in black, or pink (available online)

-- Pack of two reusable double-layered face coverings – £3 at Aldi (currently sold out online, check in store)
+- Pack of three reusable double-layered face coverings – £3.99 at Aldi (available online)

 I also found the above stores stocked reasonably-priced disposable face coverings, however since they're not reusable they work out more expensive per wear than those above, or making your own.
 If you choose this option, please dispose of them responsibly in a bin.